AWS VGW vs DGW vs TGW

-Virtual Private Gateway – VGW
+Virtual Private Gateway (VGW)

-Direct Connect Gateway – DGW
+Direct Connect Gateway (DGW)

 Transit Gateway – TGW

-Transit Gateway provides enhanced routing services over the previous offerings from AWS.
-The initial launch of Transit Gateway doesn’t support Direct Connect and requires Site-to-Site VPN.
-Each VPN session is limited to 1.25Gbps of throughput.
-If you want to scale beyond this, you’ll need to add multiples VPN connections to reach your desired aggregate bandwidth and then leverage ECMP to multipath traffic across all VPN connections.
-Even with ECMP, a single flow would be limited to 1.25Gbps.
+Transit Gateway provides enhanced routing services over preceding offerings from AWS.
+The initial launch of Transit Gateway didn’t support Direct Connect and required Site-to-Site VPN, but these limitations no longer apply.
+However, each VPN session is still limited to 1.25 Gbps of throughput.
+If you want to scale beyond this, you’ll need to add multiple VPN connections to reach your desired aggregate bandwidth and then leverage ECMP to multipath traffic across all VPN connections.
+With ECMP, you can scale beyond 1.25 Gbps.

-For more information on connecting to AWS services via Megaport’s Software Defined Network and designing the right network architecture for your business, get in touch with our team here.
+For more information on connecting to AWS via Megaport and designing the right network architecture for your business, get in touch with our team here.